luizbills/make-backup/README.md

 - You can pass a *3rd argument* to indicates the max number of backup files inside of `dest-folder` (default is 10).
 - Errors are written in `~/make-backup.log`.
-- If you need ignore files, create a file named `.backup-ignore`.
-This file will be passed in `tar` command as `--exclude-from=.backup-ignore`.
+- If you need ignore files, create a file named `.backup-ignore` in the root directory.

 ## LICENSE